qossmic/deptrac/README.md

 to access models. deptrac allows you to enforce and visualize such dependencies / rules.

 ### Collecting Layers
-for example if your application has controllers and models (MVC) deptrac allows you to group them in layers.
+for example if your application has controllers and models, deptrac allows you to group them in layers.

 ```yml